 Moruya Airport upgrade

-Project: Redevelopment of the Moruya Airport, including terminal and runway upgrades, increased passenger and aircraft parking and expanded commercial and tourism spaces.
+Project: Continued development of the Moruya Airport, including improved aircraft parking and expanded commercial and tourism hangar spaces.

 We are working to: